tommyzakhoo/epicurious-part-2/README.md

   <img src="https://raw.githubusercontent.com/tommyzakhoo/epicurious-part-2/master/D_roc.png", width="600">
 </p>

+The ROC curves for each meal type is plotted above.
+It has a simple interpretation.

+For example, in the case of breakfast, if I classify very few recipes as breakfast, by setting the threshold to something high like 0.90 probability, then I will make a lot less mistakes.
+So,the false positive rate will be low.
+However, the tradeoff is that very few recipes that are actually breakfast will get labeled as breakfast (true positive) too.

+On the other hand, if I set the threshold for being labeled breakfast to a very low value, say 0.05 probability, I will make a lot of mistakes (false positives).
+However, a lot of the breakfast recipes will be labeled correctly as well (true positives).

-Area Under the Curve (AUC) refers to the area under the ROC Curve.
-This is an indicator of how good the model is at making the
+The ROC curve is a visualization of this tradeoff.
+The "Area Under the Curve" (AUC) refers to the area under the ROC curve.
+This is an indicator of how good the model is at making this tradeoff.
+Higher AUC means better model.

 Once I have the fpr and tpr from before, all I have to do to get the AUC is to use the line of code below.